SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/api reference/Classes/Map/Map.md

 ---

-Class for representing a key->value map.
+The Map class represents a collection of key-value pairs.
 Both key and value are strings.

 When using the constructor, the key-value pairs must be separated by "\n".
 Don't add space between \n and the 1st character of the key!